Ishaan28malik/Hacktoberfest-2024/README.md

 ## Step 3: Just open "[index.html](https://github.com/Ishaan28malik/HACKTOBERFEST_2018-Beginners-/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/Ishaan28malik/HACKTOBERFEST_2018-Beginners-/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.

 Happy coding fellas!!
-# PLease just don't do it just for the heck of a t-shirt do it to learn and get expereince how to make a PR !!!!!!!
+# Please just don't do it just for the heck of a t-shirt do it to learn and get expereince how to make a PR !!!!!!!
 # Don't worry newcomers!!
 Everyone's PRs will be merged!!
 Make this your first step to development and open source.
 Get the          confidence you require!!

 All of your suggestions are welcome!!